+o Program Reports: PRM requires quarterly program reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
+A quarterly program report is required within thirty (30) days following the end of each three-month period of performance during the validity period of the agreement.
 The final program report is due one hundred and twenty (120) days following the end of the agreement.
 The submission dates for program reports will be written into the cooperative agreement.
-Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final program report at the end of each year that summarizes the NGO's performance during the previous year.
+Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final program report at the end of each year that summarizes the organizations performance during the previous year.